-5.27.4.
-The Annual Report shall include the following specific information (parenthetical cross-referenced sections provide additional information on the contents of the information to be provided):

-- (a) A summary of the amount of building floor space constructed in the previous year and cumulatively pursuant to this Agreement.
-The report shall also identify for both the annual and cumulative totals the uses to which this space is devoted. - (b) A summary of the number of housing units within the Carolina North Project, the estimated number of residents in that housing, and the estimated number of full time equivalent employees working on-site within the Carolina North Project area.
+- 5.27.4.
+The Annual Report shall include the following specific information (parenthetical cross-referenced sections provide additional information on the contents of the information to be provided): - (a) A summary of the amount of building floor space constructed in the previous year and cumulatively pursuant to this Agreement, all related infrastructure installed in the previous year, the status of University participation in the provision or financing of related public infrastructure, dedications and acquisitions of related infrastructure by the University, and a projected schedule for Project development in the forthcoming year.
+The report shall also identify for both the annual and cumulative totals the uses to which this space is devoted.
+(Section 4.14). - (b) A summary of the number of housing units within the Carolina North Project, the estimated number of residents in that housing, and the estimated number of full time equivalent employees working on-site within the Carolina North Project area.
 These figures shall include a report on both the change in these numbers in the previous year and cumulative totals over the life of the Carolina North Project.
-(5.4). - (c) Any updated stormwater utility cost-sharing agreements.
-(5.7). - (d) The following information regarding parking, traffic, and transit: [add].
-(5.8). - (e) An accounting of the fiscal impacts to the Town of the Carolina North Project approved pursuant to this Agreement and efforts undertaken to address any negative fiscal impacts for the Town.
-(5.9)

-- (f) A description of land uses and activities initiated within the limited development area (5.5.2.d) - (g) A description of land uses and activities initiated within the development area that do not include the construction or use of a building (5.5.3.d) - (h) A copy of information prepared pursuant to the University's American College and University Presidents Climate Commitment (ACUPCC) that has not been included in a previous Annual Report.
+(Section 5.4). - (c) Any updated stormwater utility cost-sharing agreements.
+(Section 5.7). - (d) The following information regarding parking, traffic, and transit: (1) Current status of transit planning; (2) coordination of development with transportation management plan; (3) a report on parking provided.
+(Section 5.8.7, 5.8.9, 5.8.11). - (e) An update of actions taken to address each Short Range Fiscal Plan.
+(Section 5.9.3) - (f) A description of land uses and activities initiated within the limited development area (Section 5.5.2) - (g) A description of land uses and activities initiated within the development area that do not include the construction or use of a building (Section 5.5.3) - (h) A copy of information prepared pursuant to the University's American College and University Presidents Climate Commitment (ACUPCC) that has not been included in a previous Annual Report.
 This shall include the biennial reports prepared pursuant to that effort.
-(5.10). - (i) Information on water use, water reclamation, and progress towards meeting the goal set forth in this Exhibit.
-(5.11). - (j) A copy of all University Board of Trustee updates to the Carolina North Design Guidelines.
-(5.12). - (k) An update on public art policies, plans, activities, and implementation progress.
-(5.12). - A report on all construction of greenways and trails at Carolina North, information about the current status of the design and funding of greenway connections at Carolina North, and periodic reports on pedestrian connections to adjacent neighborhoods.(5.16). - (m) A description of general waste-management strategies at Carolina North and the fiscal impacts on the Town resulting from any amendment of waste management strategies.
-(5.18). - (n) A description of all improvements made within stream buffers in the previous year.
-(5.18).
+(Section 5.10). - (i) Information on water use, water reclamation, and progress towards meeting the goal set forth in this Agreement.
+(Section 5.11.3). - (j) A copy of any University Board of Trustee updates to the Carolina North Design Guidelines. - (k) An update on public art policies, plans, activities, and implementation progress.
+(Section 5.12). - (I) A report on all construction of greenways and trails at Carolina North, information about the current status of the design and funding of greenway connections at Carolina North, and periodic reports on pedestrian connections to adjacent neighborhoods.
+(Section 5.16). - (m) A description of general waste-management strategies at Carolina North and the fiscal impacts on the Town resulting from any amendment of waste management strategies.
+(Section 5.18). - (n) A description of all improvements made within stream buffers in the previous year.
+(Section 5.18). - (o) A description of all improvements for new recreation areas.
+(Section 5.15.4) - (p) An assessment of the environment impacts associated with the closing of the airport (Section 5.19.5) - 5.27.5.

-5.27.5.
 The Manager shall take reasonable steps to make the Annual Report available to the public, including posting the report on the Town web site, holding a public information meeting on the report, and such other steps as may be useful in assuring the full and broad dissemination of the report.
 The Manager shall also take similar reasonable steps in securing full and adequate public comment in the preparation of the Periodic Compliance Report to the Council.